 [dB]

 where PCMAX,f,c(i) is computed assuming MPR=0 dB, A-MPR=0 dB, P-MPR=0 dB. TC = 0 dB.
 MPR, A-MPR, P-MPR and TC are defined in [8-1, TS 38.101-1], [8-2, TS38.101-2] and [8-3, TS 38.101-3].
-The remaining parameters are defined in clause 7.1.1 where PO_PUSCH,b,f,c(j) and αb,f,cj are obtained using PO_NOMINAL,PUSCH,f,c0 and p0-PUSCH-AlphaSetId = 0, PLb,f,c(qd) is obtained using pusch-PathlossReferenceRS-Id = 0, and l=0.
+The remaining parameters are defined in clause 7.1.1 and, if the UE is provided DLorJoint-TCIState or UL-TCIstate are provided by a corresponding ul-powerControl, where PO_PUSCH,b,f,c(j) and αb,f,cj are obtained using PO_NOMINAL,PUSCH,f,c0 and p0-PUSCH-AlphaSetId = 0, PLb,f,c(qd) is obtained using pusch-PathlossReferenceRS-Id = 0, and l=0.

 If a UE is configured with two UL carriers for a serving cell and the UE determines a Type 1 power headroom report for the serving cell based on a reference PUSCH transmission, the UE computes a Type 1 power headroom report for the serving cell assuming a reference PUSCH transmission on the UL carrier provided by pusch-Config.
 If the UE is provided pusch-Config for both UL carriers, the UE computes a Type 1 power headroom report for the serving cell assuming a reference PUSCH transmission on the UL carrier provided by pucch-Config.
 If pucch-Config is not provided to the UE for any of the two UL carriers, the UE computes a Type 1 power headroom report for the serving cell assuming a reference PUSCH transmission on the non-supplementary UL carrier.